Coast Guard suspends search for 5 fishermen after Seattle-managed crab boat sinks in Alaska

 Hatfield said Wednesday that he and other families of those lost in the Destination have been stunned to begin the new year with the sinking of another crab boat.

-“I have been talking with them, and they all want to say (to families of the Scandies Rose),” that we are here for you.”
+“I have been talking with them, and they all want to say (to families of the Scandies Rose), that we are here for you.”